iDigitalFlame/ThunderStorm/docs/Quickstart.md

 Now you have a Profile all ready to go, let's add a Listener with it.

-From where you are in Doppler, type in `main` to take you back to the main menu.
+From where you are in Doppler, type in `main` and hit enter to take you back to the main menu.
 Then type `listeners` and hit enter.

-_Protip: you can always hit CTRL+C to cancel a command or go back one level_ _while CTRL_D will exit the shell._
+> PROTIP: You can always hit CTRL+C to cancel a command or go back one level
+> while CTRL+D will exit the shell.

 Now you should see the following prompt: